 - Set up designated curbside pickup locations to make it easy for you to grab takeout or pick up purchases from your favourite restaurants and stores.

-- Worked with the City of Winnipeg and Exchange District BIZ to provide one hour free parking downtown.
-(As always, you can also enjoy free parking after 5:30 pm weekdays, for two hours on Saturday and all day Sunday.)
+- Worked with the City of Winnipeg and Exchange District BIZ to provide one hour free parking downtown (this offer has now expired).
+As always, you can continue to enjoy free parking after 5:30 pm weekdays, for two hours on Saturday and all day Sunday.

 - Provided downtown businesses with masks they can give to customers in case you forget one, and hand sanitizer.